hicknhack-software/docker-ruby-dev/README.md

 * Ruby 2.2 ([EOL](https://www.ruby-lang.org/en/news/2018/06/20/support-of-ruby-2-2-has-ended/)'d)

+⚠️ Note: This fork only contains the latest Ruby versions to minimize the effort.
+Feel free to open an issue if you need a different Ruby version.

 ## Contributing

-Contributions are indeed warmly welcome as [pull requests](https://github.com/alpinelab/docker-ruby-dev/pulls), or [issues](https://github.com/alpinelab/docker-ruby-dev/issues) ❤️
+Contributions are indeed warmly welcome as [pull requests](https://github.com/hicknhack-software/docker-ruby-dev/pulls), or [issues](https://github.com/hicknhack-software/docker-ruby-dev/issues) ❤️

 ## License